hwanglab/rnaseq_workshop/04_alignment.md

 HISAT2 uses a graph-based alignment and has succeeded HISAT and TopHat2.
 The output of this step will be a SAM/BAM file for each data set.

-Refer to HISAT2 manual for a more detailed explanation:
+Refer to the HISAT2 manual for a more detailed explanation:

 * https://ccb.jhu.edu/software/hisat2/manual.shtml